akseiya/qa-works-exercise/README.md

 an obscure error message from WDIO miscommunicating with Cucumber.

 Data table does not follow usual Gherkin conventions*, although it can be used and its format does make sense for a single example with multiple inputs.
+It can, however, be not portable to other platform (i.e. I don't think Ruby's original Cuke would accept it).

 *) I actually did enounter advice to use something like below instead, even for a single input set: